Fears of Surrogacy

 Fear of intended parents about surrogacy

 In 1986, a traditional surrogacy case was conducted and the born child had a biological relationship with the surrogate.
 The Surrogate did not relinquish the child after giving birth and applied for the legal parenteral right to the court.
-The mess created due to this whole event generates fear among the general population about surrogacy.
-However, it is necessary to mention that time has changed, more stringent rules and regulations are formed to prevent such circumstances, legal agreements become necessary between surrogate and intended parents where it is mentioned that intended parents will get the parental right after the childbirth.
+The mess created by this whole event generates fear among the general population about surrogacy.
+However, it is necessary to mention that times have changed, more stringent rules and regulations are formed to prevent such circumstances, and legal agreements become necessary between surrogate and intended parents where it is mentioned that intended parents will get the parental rights after childbirth.
 Therefore, the surrogate must relinquish the child after giving birth.
 Currently more advanced assisted reproductive technology has been used in surrogacy.
-Surrogate only acts as a gestational carrier and does not have any biological connection with the born child.
+The surrogate only acts as a gestational carrier and does not have any biological connection with the born child.
 Many countries completely banned traditional surrogacy.
 Therefore, the chances of keeping the baby with a surrogate are negligible in current days.

 Affordability of surrogacy

-Giving every effort goes vein because of surrogacy ends up without a baby
+Giving every effort goes vein because surrogacy ends up without a baby

 The success of surrogacy depends upon a successful IVF outcome.
-It is quite possible that the first try may not be successful and requires repeated try.
-Therefore, intended parents should enough patience to have their child/children.
+It is quite possible that the first try may not be successful and requires repeated tries.
+Therefore, intended parents should have enough patience to have their child/children.

 Fear of surrogate about surrogacy